Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-kirby-with-css-art.md

 }
 ```

-Then, you might have spotted three things going on for the inner part.
+Then, you might have spotted three things going on in the inner part.

 - The white pupil
 - The black pupil in the middle
 - The blue part at the bottom

-We'll place the black part first and use the `before` and `after` selectors for the white and blue parts to recreate this.
+To recreate this, we'll place the black part first and use the `before` and `after` selectors for the white and blue parts.

 ```css
 .eye {